• Home

 Bright flowers used around pool area in Brighton landscape design in Melbourne

-and trades.
 Once I am satisfied I have all of the relevant information, I then catch up with my clients (either in person or Zoom).
-We go over all of the quotes to consider (yes there is more than 1!).
+We go over all of the quotes to consider (yes, there is more than one!).

-• It is saving of client’s time.
-If you have ever got multiple quotes, you would know that it can take a long time.
-There is a lot of back and forth discussions with multiple trades;
+1. It saves the client’s time.
+If you have ever got multiple quotes, you would know it can take a long time.
+There are many back-and-forth discussions with various trades.

-• Effective quote assessment.
-I have seen a lot of different quotes and worked across many projects.
-I am able to thoroughly test the different quotes for scope and price.
-If the client did this themselves, it is possible that they may find it hard to compare quotes (everyone quotes differently) and to know what is missing.
+2. Practical quote assessment: Have seen many different quotes and worked on many projects.
+Thoroughly test the multiple quotes for scope and price.
+If the client did this themselves, they may find it hard to compare quotes (everyone quotes differently) and to identify what is missing.

-• Landscaping quotes have minimal ‘premiums’.
-We all know some trades add markups because they can to cover off any contingencies.
-So I try to get to the bottom of these to get as fair as quote I can for both parties (the client and the trade) by inquiring about any “abnormals”.
+3. Landscaping quotes have minimal’prem’ (premium); know some trades have markups because they can cover off any contingencies. o, I went to the bottom to get as fair a quote as I could for both parties (the client and the trade) by inquiring about any “abno” mal” iss” es.

 I’m more than open to candidates the clients put forward.
 I also have a network of landscapers I have worked with in the past.
-It is just a matter of me being their agent in organising and communicating with those involved.
-My goal is to obtain the better landscaping quote that achieves the design intent and meet the financial goals of the client.
+It is just a matter of my being their agent in organising and communicating with those involved.
+My goal is to obtain a better landscaping quote that achieves the design intent and meets the client’s financial goals.

 As you can imagine, even with final plans in place, things are still fluid.
-Financials, project specifications and the manner in which to achieve the end result may change as a result of the quoting process.
+Financials, project specifications, and the manner in which to achieve the result may change during the quoting process.
 So the scope in this phase manages all of that.
-Any parts of the design that needs modification for actual implementation (e.g. plant or material substitutions etc) will be reconsidered as far as it impacts the quoting process.
+Any parts of the design that need modification for actual implementation (e.g., plant or material substitutions) will be reconsidered to the extent they impact the quoting process.

 View of front garden from the driveway in Blackburn garden design